 The Ethiopia team is small because all construction projects are undertaken by contractors selected from a pool which the Project Manager has identified over the years.
 These contractors are very loyal and praise Lalibela Trust’s rapid decision-making, constructive comment, and prompt payment.
-Whenever possible we introduce our many visitors to the contractors.

 create / impact

 Create Impact is an Australian NGO which has been working in and around Lalibela since 2009.
 The Lalibela Trust team in Ethiopia manage Create Impact’s projects, which are mainly in Education and Health, alongside their own.
 Their Founding Director and Project manager is Georgina Fenton, who visits Ethiopia annually when such travel is permitted.

 Neil forAfter graduating from Drama School, Neil spent ten years working as an Actor in Theatre and Television.
 He has worked as a producer, consultant & coach in the conference and communications industry, including for the BBC and the Tate Gallery.
 Alongside these activities he specialises in coaching public speaking and presentation skills.
 In this he has worked with a number of executives of blue-chip companies at board level and also teachers and lawyers.
 More recently Neil worked as a teacher in both secondary and primary schools.